ACANETS/NetML-Competition2020/readme.md

 We have divided each dataset into 3 splits, test-challenge set, test-std set, and training set.
 Test-challenge set and test-std set are constructed by randomly extracting 10% of each class under fine-grained labels and the remaining 80% is left as training set.
 Annotations for training set is publicly available, but annotations for test-std and test-challenge tests will be private.

-There are 14 different phases you can participate in the challenge.
+There are 7 tracks, and each trach has two phases such as *dev* and *challenge*, making 14 different phases.
 First 7 phases are for development and last 7 phases are for the challenge.
 Development phase leaderboard will be public for participants to compare their team with other while challenge phase leaderboard will be announced after the challenge deadline.
 Below we describe each phase.

 ### 1- NetML_toplevel_dev
 You will use NetML training dataset to train you own model using top-level annotations (benign or malware) and submit your predictions on the NetML test-std set with a JSON file containing your results in the correct format described on the evaluation page.